The 3 Conversations That Cure a Toxic Team

 The Bottom Line

-Every healthy team has conversations that keep them connected.
+Every healthy team engages in conversations that keep them connected.
 Every toxic team avoids them.

 You don’t heal culture by adding more rules.
-You heal it by restoring rhythm, conflict, clarity, accountability, commitment.
-Because at its core, leadership is a conversation, one that turns silence into understanding, and understanding into change.
+You heal it by restoring rhythm, conflict, clarity, accountability, and commitment.
+At its core, leadership is a conversation—one that turns silence into understanding and understanding into change.

 Watch the Full Talk: